strapdata/elassandra/docs/elassandra/source/operations.rst

 |                                                                             | For example, if your underlying keyspace replication factor is N, a search only invloves 1/N of the nodes.                         |
 +-----------------------------------------------------------------------------+------------------------------------------------------------------------------------------------------------------------------------+

-You can create an index with the ``RandomSearchStrategy`` as shown below.
+You can create an index with the ``RandomSearchStrategy`` as shown below (or change it dynamically).

 .. code::